Creating Context Menus for Apps¶

 Providing only images is in most cases not sufficient to guide the user through

 the teaching process.
-Therefore it is possible to add a [name]
+Therefore it is possible to add a [name] and a [label]

 attribute to steps, which provide textual information to the user.
 The name